elvismjema/elvismjema/README.md

 - 🏅 Get CompTIA A+ certified (SY0-601)
 - 🛡️ Land a cybersecurity internship (blue team or SOC)
 - ☁️ Learn cloud security fundamentals (AWS, Azure)
-- 💼 Build a professional portfolio and resume
+- 💼 Build a professional portfolio

 ---

 ### 📫 How to reach me: